ka8725/ka8725.github.com/_posts/2012-10-25-clean-up-controllers-with-inherited-resources.md

 ---
 layout: post
-title: "Clean up your controllers"
+title: "Clean up your controllers with inherited resources"
 description: "This posts describes how to use one of the best rails tools - inherited_resources gem.
 You will find out how to use it in rails development and how it can help you to spend less time have less bugs in your code.
 I hope this technique will be useful for all rails developers"
 tags: [rails, gem, rest, refactoring]
 ---